-Portland, Oregon’s 12-story Framework building will be the first mass timber high-rise ever constructed in the US, developed by Project^, Beneficial State Bancorp and Home Forward.
-Framework showcases the best practices and products in mass timber design, and is intended to help promote mass timber construction in the US by demonstrating the material’s flexibility, robustness, and sustainability.
-The project also aims to enhance social and economic equity at the state and local level by featuring next generation, carbon sequestering wood products manufactured in Oregon and providing 60-units of affordable housing, in addition to commercial and office space.
+Portland, Oregon’s 12-story Framework building concept was developed by Project^, Beneficial State Bancorp and Home Forward.
+Framework showcases the best practices and products in mass timber design, and helped promote mass timber construction in the US by demonstrating the material’s flexibility, robustness, and sustainability.
+The project also aimed to enhance social and economic equity at the state and local level by featuring next generation, carbon sequestering wood products manufactured in Oregon and providing 60-units of affordable housing, in addition to commercial and office space.

 2015US Tall Wood Competition co-winner

 A widespread switch to timber — a material that can sequester and lock carbon up for decades — could radically reduce the environmental impact of construction materials, transforming them from a major carbon emitter into a major carbon sink ”